Nadine Lustre discography

 Filipino singer-actress Nadine Lustre has released one studio album, one extended play, three soundtrack albums, one collaborative album and nineteen singles.

 Lustre signed with Viva Artist Agency and its music subsidiary Viva Records (2009-2017).
 She started her career as member of a girl group called Pop Girls which was launched in 2009.
 In the same year, Pop Girls released a self-titled, debut album Pop Girls which includes 13 tracks under Viva Records.

 She decided to leave Pop Girls and pursued a solo career in 2011.
 Lustre released a self-titled, extended play Nadine Lustre under Viva Records which earned a gold certification from Philippine Association of the Record Industry (PARI).

+In 2017, Lustre tapped into co-directing the music video of Reid's "The Life" with film director Petersen Vargas.
+The music video was released in December 2017.
+It won the Music Video of the Year award at the 2017 Myx Music Awards.
+Lustre's follow up project as a music video director came in January 2019 for her duet with Reid entitled "Summer".
+She shares directing credit for the video with Chino Villagracia of The Visual Club.

 In 2019, Lustre joined music label Careless Records.
 She released her sophomore album Wildest Dreams on October 12, 2020, containing 12 tracks with singles including St4y Up, No 32 and I like It.
 After three years, she left Careless Records.